VirginieBonhomme/cybersecurity-labs/README.md

 ## Portfolio

-This portfolio highlights the various labs and projects I completed while earning the Google Cybersecurity Professional Certificate.
-Through this program, I have gained valuable insights into:
+This portfolio highlights the various labs and projects I completed.

 - Programming for cybersecurity tasks
 - Frameworks and controls that inform security operations